Electronic-Mango/memes-discord-bot/README.md

 ## Media and text size limits

-Discord limits how large files can be send in a message.
+Discord limits how large files can be sent in a message.

 Max file to send is defined in settings YAML under `max_filesize_bytes`, by default it's 8MB.
 If file downloaded from a source is too large a new one is selected and downloaded, until one under 8MB is found.